SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/line-profiles.md

 ### Step 6 - Activate the line profile

-To complete the creation of a new line profile you have to activate it in the **Profile settings** page, see also [Managing profiles](#managing-profiles).
+To complete the creation of a new line profile, activate it in the **Profile settings** page.
+For more information see also [Managing profiles](#managing-profiles).

-**Info:** Make sure that all machine profiles of the line are activated as well.
+>**Info:** Make sure that all machine profiles of the line are activated as well.